jaaunt/jaaunt/README.md

 Most of my coursework and projects live on my university GitLab account:
 [gitlab.cs.taltech.ee/jaaunt](https://gitlab.cs.taltech.ee/jaaunt)

 Unfortunately due to required privacy settings for most of the projects/repos.
 Not everything is publicly available.
+I am in the process or migrating the repos over.

 ## Tech I work with
 Java • Spring Boot • PostgreSQL • Vue.js • Python • JavaScript • HTML and CSS • Docker